Your Horoscope This Week: January 4 To 10

 Libra Sun & Rising:

 The week unfolds gently as the moon moves signs.
-The Leo Moon (Jan 4th–early Jan 6th) brings social energy and reminds you that friendship can feel nourishing when it’s low-pressure — think casual hangs, group chats, or creative collaboration.
-Midweek, the Virgo Moon (Jan 6th–8th) nudges you inward, activating your rest and reflection zone.
-You may feel more introspective or tired than usual; honor that instead of fighting it.
+The Leo Moon (Jan 5th – early Jan 7th) brings social energy and reminds you that friendship can feel nourishing when it’s low-pressure — think casual hangs, group chats, or creative collaboration.
+Midweek, the Virgo Moon (Jan 7th – 9th) nudges you inward, activating your rest and reflection zone.
+You may feel more introspective or tired than usual; honour that instead of fighting it.

 By the weekend, the Libra Moon lands in your sign, and suddenly you’re back in your element: balanced, magnetic, and ready to connect.
 Plans feel sweeter, conversations flow, and you remember why harmony is your superpower.
 The win this week?
 Letting rest fuel your glow up.